Pholiota aurivella

 Pholiota aurivella, commonly known as the golden pholiota, is a species of fungus in the family Strophariaceae.

 Description

 The cap is up to 16 cm wide, bright to golden yellow, viscid when young and with relatively dark scales.
 The stem is up to 15 cm long, pale and is scaly closer to the bottom.
 It is sticky or slimy when moist.
 It reportedly tastes like unsweet marshmallows.

 Similar species

 Pholiota limonella and its subspecies are very similar, seeming to differ only in the spores.

-Habitat and distribution
+Habitat and ecology

-It grows in clusters on live or dead trees.
+P.aurivella grows in clusters on live or dead trees.
 It is found in native forest of New Zealand, southern Canada, and in the United States.
 It is frequently found in the American West and Southwest, especially in late summer and fall.

+It been recorded as occasional food of the pleasing fungus beetle Triplax californica.

 Edibility

 Most field guides list it as inedible, and though it has sometimes been consumed, it or similar species contain toxins that cause gastric upset.